Salesforce Integration with Grip Security - Posture (SSPM)

 • This should connect the integration.

-Once connected, the Tenant will be added to the “Connected Tenants” list.
+Once connected, please refresh the page, and the Tenant will be added to the “Connected Tenants” list.

 Click the tenant to see and filter your policy statuses, assess your security posture, and begin fixing it.